kubernetes/enhancements/keps/sig-storage/0034-20190124-local-persistent-volumes.md

 ## Non-Goals

+* Node preparation to setup disks for an environment including, but not limited
+  to: partitioning, RAID, and formatting.
+* Allow pods to release their local volume bindings and lose that volume's data during failure conditions, such as node, storage or scheduling failures, where the volume is not accessible for some user-configurable time.
+* Dynamic provisioning of local volumes.
 * Provide data availability for a local volume beyond its local node.
 * Support the use of HostPath volumes and Local PVs on the same volume.